orchetect/TimecodeKit/README.md

 ## Core Features

+- Convert timecode between:
-- Convert timecode values to timecode display string, and vice-versa
+  - timecode display string
+  - total elapsed frame count
-- Convert timecode values to real wall-clock time, and vice-versa
+  - real wall-clock time
-- Convert timecode to # of samples at any audio sample-rate, and vice-versa
+  - elapsed audio samples at given audio sample-rate
+  - rational time notation (such as `CMTime` or Final Cut Pro XML and AAF encoding)
+  - feet + frames

 - Convert timecode and/or frame rate to a rational fraction, and vice-versa (including `CMTime`)
 - Support for Subframes
 - Support for Days as a timecode component (some DAWs including Cubase support > 24 hour timecode)
-- Common math operations between timecodes: add, subtract, multiply, divide
+- Math operations: add, subtract, multiply, divide
 - Granular timecode validation
 - Form a `Range` or `Stride` between two timecodes
 - Conforms to `Codable`